 Advertising new products to previous customers can increase ecommerce retention and your overall lifetime customer value.

-If you haven’t already implemented Facebook retargeting ads, give it a try.
+If you haven’t already implemented Facebook ads, give it a try.
 Just like any new marketing strategy, you may experience a bit of a learning curve launching Facebook ads.
-Be sure to focus on A/B testing to perfect your ads.
+Be sure to focus on A/B testing to perfect your messaging to create effective Facebook ads.
 The increased ROI and less abandoned carts will be worth the extra time!

 Let us know your favorite ways to utilize the Facebook Ads Manager in the comments.

-About the Author: This post is written by Evan Cutler, the Digital Marketing Director at Prestige Pro Media, an agency focused on digital marketing and conversion rate optimization for eCommerce brands.
+Editor’s Note: This blog post was originally published June 2018 by Evan Cutler, the Digital Marketing Director at Prestige Pro Media, an agency focused on digital marketing and conversion rate optimization for eCommerce brands.
+Updates were made in November 2019 to reflect more accurate and relevant information.